kliu4/kliu4.github.io/_posts/2017-11-20-Machine-Learning.md

 Givin a trainding data set to determin the hypothesis using like y = a + bx, it is one variable function. choose a and b to make the hyposhesis is close to the training data's y.

+## Cost Function

+Cost function is used to measure the average acuracy of the hyperthesis function.

+## Gradient Descent

+An interate way to find the a and b.
+It needs to update a and b simultaneously.